 Join me for a conversation with Emma Barnett, British BBC broadcaster and radio journalist.

-In this guided meditation, Matthew leads the practitioner through mindfulness of elements using Bhikkhu Analayo’s method of Satipatthana practice.
-The meditation begins with establishing embodied mindfulness and then moves into body scans using earth, water, fire, and air elements.
+In this guided meditation, Matthew leads the practitioner through mindfulness of mind as part of Bhikkhu Analayo’s method of Satipatthana practice.